 It’s also a smart vacuum, meaning it can connect to an app on your phone, providing real-time dust pick-up stats, maintenance alerts and even remote control.

 Can this stylish new arrival compete with the big guns and give you intelligent cleaning for less?
-Read the full Tineco Pure One S12 first look review to get our verdict.
+Read the full Tineco Pure One S12 review to get our verdict.

 Video: Tineco Pure One S12 vs Dyson V11 Absolute